eamspoker/MergePractice/Readme.md

 This is a merge because a rebase adds on branch data to the end of a sequence and then deletes the branch, while our branch is still intact, because the two different branches were preserved in version control history.

+## Q6

+The local master branch is still behind the remote master.

+## Q7

+No, the remote branch was removed without any effect on the local version of JeremyBranch.